Novanic/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

 }
 ```

-## Rules example for pushbuttons
+## Rules example for push-buttons

-Pushbuttons provide trigger channels, that can only be used in rules.
+Push-buttons provide trigger channels, that can only be used in rules.
 Here is an example rule:

 ```